The Better Part of U.S.

 And long before that… our fire-lit caves.

-We were all slaves.
+Back before we were all slaves.

 I'd travel with you, if I could,